-(a) In cases in which the court is authorized by law to exercise its independent judgment on the evidence, the independent judgment of the court whether the determination is supported by the weight of the evidence

-45 determination is supported by the weight of the evidence.

-1 (b) In all other cases, whether the determination is supported by substantial 2 evidence in the light of the whole record.
+- (a) In cases in which the court is authorized by law to exercise its independent judgment on the evidence, the independent judgment of the court whether the determination is supported by the weight of the evidence. - (b) In all other cases, whether the determination is supported by substantial evidence in the light of the whole record.